 Among marketers it is well know that it is 5 times cheaper to keep a customer than to acquire a new one, hence generating brand loyalty can be a cost effective way to invest (part of) your marketing budget.
 Rewarding customer loyalty means that, once they have connected the dialogue you can nurture the relationship with further personalized offerings to pave the road to them becoming a brand ambassador.

-Consumer spending is 46% higher with companies that offer loyalty programs (http://www.mycustomer.com).
+Consumer spending is 46% higher with companies that offer loyalty programs.
 Email marketing has proven an effective brand loyalty building tool.
 Studies have shown that loyal customers actually want to receive these marketing emails.
-This way email marketing becomes a customer relationship management tool with which they are stimulated to become loyal and perform repeat purchases.
+This way email marketing becomes a CRM for startups with which customers are stimulated to become loyal and perform repeat purchases.

 The blue pill